 Country‑Specific Validity Rules

-| Destination | Required Validity After Visa Approval | Recommended Validity |
+| Destination | Required Validity | Recommended Validity |

 |---|---|---|

-| Schengen Area | Insurance must be valid for the entire stay.
-There is no rule that it must remain valid after visa approval if your travel dates are unchanged.
-However, if your travel is postponed beyond the policy's end date, you must extend coverage. | At least until the last day of your planned stay.
-If there's a risk of delay, consider a policy with a few extra days buffer. |
+| Schengen Area | Must cover entire stay.
+If travel is postponed beyond policy end date, you must extend coverage. | At least until the last day of your planned stay.
+Add buffer days. |

-| United Kingdom | No explicit rule about validity after approval, but you must have coverage for the whole trip.
-Border officers may check on arrival. | Ensure coverage runs through your planned departure date. |
+| United Kingdom | Must have coverage for the whole trip.
+Border officers may check on arrival. | Ensure coverage runs through planned departure date. |

-| United States | No insurance is required for visa application, but if you used one to support your application, it should be active at the time of travel.
-CBP can ask for proof. | Coverage until you leave the US. |
+| United States | Not mandatory for visa, but if submitted, should be active at travel time. | Coverage until you leave the US. |

 | Canada | Same as US: not mandatory but recommended.
-If submitted, it should cover your travel dates. | Valid until return date. |
+Should cover travel dates if submitted. | Valid until return date. |

-| Australia / New Zealand | Health insurance is often mandatory for certain visas.
-For tourist visas, they expect coverage for the duration of stay. | Must be active from arrival to departure. |
+| Australia / New Zealand | For tourist visas, they expect coverage for the duration of stay. | Must be active from arrival to departure. |

 What If Your Travel Dates Shift After Approval?

-Best Practice for Dummy Insurance Validity
+Best Practice for Insurance Validity

 - ✔ Insurance policy dates cover your intended stay (from arrival to departure).